antony193/antony193/README.md

 - 👋 Hi, I’m @antony193
-- 👀 I’m interested in ...
-Development
+- 👀 I’m a Back end software engineer
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently working on java,postgres,idiempiere
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... kinyuantony@gmail.com